 Which Platform Should You Choose?

-Ok, so you’ve made it to the end.
-Now, let’s talk about some factors you should consider when selecting Adalo, Appsmith, or Retool:
+Now that you've seen what each platform offers, let's talk about the factors you should consider when selecting Adalo, Appsmith, or Retool:

-- Your technical knowledge: Retool and Appsmith differ from Adalo in one significant way — they’re both low-code platforms, meaning you’ll need some tech experience to use them.
+Retool and Appsmith differ from Adalo in one significant way—they're both low-code platforms, meaning you'll need some tech experience to use them.

-However, if you’re a total tech novice, Retool and Appsmith will most likely frustrate you, slowing your app-building down to a snail’s pace.
-We highly recommend people without tech skills pick Adalo.
-You’ll be able to create a unique, functional, and professional-looking app without knowing how to code.
+However, if you're a total tech novice, Retool and Appsmith will most likely frustrate you, slowing your app-building down to a snail's pace.
+People without tech skills should choose Adalo.
+You'll be able to create a unique, functional, and professional-looking app without knowing how to code.
+Magic Start and Magic Add let you describe what you want in plain English, and the AI handles the technical implementation.

-Retool and Appsmith aren’t designed to create external client-facing apps like those for booking tables, appointments, or a niche social media app.
-If you need an app where clients place orders or share information, Adalo’s the way to go.
+Retool and Appsmith aren't designed to create external client-facing apps like those for booking tables, appointments, or a niche social media app.
+If you need an app where clients place orders or share information, Adalo is the clear choice.

 Retool's "pricing per user" model may be highly cost-effective for small teams.
 However, if your business grows and you add several users, Retool could quickly become very expensive.

-Adalo has the most standard pricing tier — you won’t need to contact sales, and you’ll be allowed 1 app editor and 1 published app for $45/month (billed monthly).
-However, Adalo’s $65/month (billed monthly) version allows for up to 5 app-editors and lets you publish two different apps, which is cost-effective for small businesses.
+Adalo has the most straightforward pricing—you won't need to contact sales, and you'll get 1 app editor and 1 published app for $36/month (billed monthly) with unlimited usage and no record limits.
+The $65/month tier allows up to 5 app editors and lets you publish two different apps, which is cost-effective for small businesses.
+Unlike platforms with usage-based charges, Adalo's pricing is predictable with no bill shock as your app scales.

-- Your organization’s size: If you’re a small or medium business, Adalo is probably your best bet because the platform specifically caters to this slice of the economy.
-However, larger organizations with scaling needs might be better served using Retool or Appsmith, as these platforms are designed with these players in mind.
+If you're a small or medium business, Adalo is probably your best bet because the platform specifically caters to this slice of the economy.
+However, larger organizations with dedicated development teams might consider Retool or Appsmith, as these platforms are designed with enterprise needs in mind.

 For anyone who wants to self-host on their private cloud network or server, Appsmith is the best bet.
 While you'll most likely be paying a premium for these services, you'll have bolstered security coupled with complete infrastructure and data control.